zl-liu/o1a-visa-app/o1a-visa-system-design.md

 Additionally, government decision-making tends to favor categorical checks (i.e., confirming if three specific requirements are met) rather than applying a weighted sum.
 This informed our decision to prioritize categorical evidence over an arbitrary scoring system.

+4. Through Chainlit, we also implement a RAG system that retrieves supporting text chunks from the CV that are relevant to each O1-A qualification category.
+This helps guide the LLMs, and help attorneys and applicants review the automatic process.

 ## 3. Backend Design: FastAPI and Parallel Processing

 ### Backend Architecture (FastAPI):